euphoriys/bedrockserver/README.md

 ```

 > [!WARNING]
-> Because the Minecraft Bedrock Dedicated Server wasn't made for the specific CPU architecture for phones, we need to translate it.
-This can lead to slower performance and might cause some issues.
-We use [Box64](https://github.com/ptitSeb/box64) to translate the server from AMD64 to ARM64.
+> The Minecraft Bedrock Dedicated Server is not natively designed for the ARM64 architecture found in most phones.
+To bridge this gap, we use [Box64](https://github.com/ptitSeb/box64) to translate the server from AMD64 to ARM64.
+Please note, this process may result in reduced performance and potential issues, with performance varying significantly depending on your device.